dortania/OpenCore-Post-Install/misc/msr-lock.md

 * [UEFITool](https://github.com/LongSoft/UEFITool/releases) (Make sure it's UEFITool and not UEFIExtrac)
 * [Universal-IFR-Extractor](https://github.com/LongSoft/Universal-IFR-Extractor/releases)

-And don't forget to disable the following from your config.plist under `Kernel -> Quirks`:

-* `AppleCpuPmCfgLock`
-* `AppleXcpmCfgLock`

 And the final part, grabbing your BIOS from the vendors' website.

 Now the fun part!

-## Checking if CFG-Lock can be turned off

-Boot OpenCore and select the `VerifyMsrE2` option in the picker.
-This tool will tell you whether your BIOS supports CFG-Lock and if it can be unlocked.

 ## Turning off CFG-Lock manually

+##### Please note that the only firmwares that can be directly opened by UEFITool are ASUS, MSI and ASRock.
+Other firmwares need a special procedure which we'll not directly cover into this guide.
+For Dell firmwares please refer to [dreamwhite's guide](https://github.com/dreamwhite/bios-extraction-guide/tree/master/Dell)

 1. Open your firmware with UEFITool and then find `CFG Lock` as a Unicode string.
 If nothing pops up then your firmware doesn't support `CFG Lock`, otherwise continue on.

 ![](../images/extras/msr-lock-md/uefi-tool.png)

-1. You'll find that this string is found within a Setup folder, right-click and export as `Setup.bin`
+1. You'll find that this string is found within a Setup folder, right-click and export as `Setup.bin` (or even `Setup.sct`)
 2. Open your setup file with `ifrextract` and export as a .txt file with terminal:

    ```